If Your Job Search Feels Heavy, Start Here

 It’s not always about doing more.
 It’s about having the right support systems in place.

-Here are three tools I recommend to every woman who tells me she’s ready to feel less stuck and more clear.
+Here are three tools I recommend to every woman who tells me she’s ready to feel less stuck and clearer.

 1. A Planner That Grounds You